 7. You Po Mian: 10-Minute Chinese Hot Oil Noodles

 For noodles during Chinese New Year, long noodles represent long life.
-This robust and spicy You Po Mian is full of the authentic flavors of Chinese cuisine.
+This robust and spicy You Po Mian by Joyce Gan is full of the authentic flavors of Chinese cuisine.
 It’s unlike anything you’ll find in Chinese take-out.
 The traditional version of this dish uses wheat noodles, however, by using rice noodles, it becomes both lighter and gluten-free!

 8. Sesame Soy Tofu Noodle Bowl

 Transforming tofu from bland to amazing is all about flavoring – and this Sesame Soy Tofu Noodle Bowl by Christa Clark has succeeded!
 Tofu is marinated in a sauce made of tahini, lime, soy, and hot sauce, and then tossed with vermicelli noodles.
 Along with some roasted peppers and sautéed red onions, this dish is full of delicious flavor combinations.